International Students

 • International students who are not able to fulfil the requirements listed above are recommended to seek alternate avenues of education.

 • Our international students liaison is the Director of Enrolment Services.
-If an international student is having issues of any kind, they can meet with this staff member and be directed to the necessary resources.
+If an international student is having issues of any kind, they can meet with the Director of Enrolment Service and be directed to the necessary resources.

 • SPC is made up of a diverse community of believers and subscribes to the equal rights of all to pursue excellence in their lives without inhibitions based on gender, race, or ethnicity.
 Through class instruction and various chapels, we seek to create an environment in which students learn the importance of balancing respect for other cultures with a healthy acknowledgment of the strengths and limitations of their own.
 Racial, ethnic or gender discrimination in any form is not condoned in Scripture and is not acceptable (Galatians 3:28).